 We usually use the word “intuition” – sometimes also “judgment” or even “creativity” – to refer to this ability of experts to respond to situations in their domains of expertise almost instantaneously and relatively accurately.
 The streetwise slum resident has good intuition about how to react to the situations that are often encountered in a slum environment.
 The manager has good intuition about how to react to the situations that are often encountered in organizations.
 Both skills have the same basis in knowledge and recognition capability.

-This is why we use a two step process for making effective decisions.
+This is why a two step process for making effective decisions proves effective.

-If you're interested in learning more about Herbert Simon—and you should be— I recommend reading Models of My Life.
+If you’re interested in learning more about Herbert Simon—and you should— I recommend reading Models of My Life.

 (1) Seeking Wisdom